kingyo1205/NeuralBlockForge/README.md

+# NeuralBlockForge

-# 🚀 NeuralBlockForge: Build, train, and run AI models in your browser like playing with blocks, powered by WebGPU and TensorFlow.js! 🧠
+🚀 Build, train, and run AI models in your browser like playing with blocks, powered by WebGPU and TensorFlow.js! 🧠

 `NeuralBlockForge` is a static website that allows you to build your own image classification AI models with an intuitive, visual programming interface, right in your browser.
 No deep coding knowledge required.